The commercial property inspector should typically expect to propose a quote for a job in one of two ways:

 - in a written proposal.

 The latter is the more formal method, but both ways require preliminary research about the property to be conducted before quoting a fee.
+Some commercial property inspectors also provide a quote in the formal inspection agreement (between the client and inspector).

 The best method for quoting a commercial property inspection depends on a number of variables, including: